 Cellulose: This is a very common form of blown-in insulation because it is so environmentally friendly and healthy to human contact.
 It is made from shredded and often recycled newsprint which is then treated with fire retardant.
 Also, it won’t irritate the skin because it is non-toxic, yet still has the same R-value as any other material.

-Need to find a pro for your Blown-In Insulation?Find Pros
+Ready to start your Blown-In Insulation?Find Pros

 The cost of blown in insulation is very affordable, most of the time ranging from 60-90 cents per a square foot.
 Of course, they may have to charge a little extra for the drilling and painting, especially if they’re dealing with more complicated exterior walls consisting of brick, stucco, or siding.
 Also, many times the contractor will have to overfill the area, pumping excess material into the wall in order to compensate for residual settling that may occur over time.
 However, this product is still very affordable and absolutely necessary for your home to stay energy efficient during cold weather seasons.